naranjja/guides/create-windows-server-gcp.md

 ![Image](/img/create-windows-server-gcp-1.png)

 * Set the desired settings and then change the boot disk to **Windows Server 2016**.
+Take note that there are two versions, the Core version is command-line only and the other one includes a Desktop.
+Depending on your requirements, you might choose one over the other.
+Usually, you would choose the one with a Desktop.

 ![Image](/img/create-windows-server-gcp-2.png)